Lifetime of bimerons and antibimerons in two-dimensional magnets: RESULTS

-In Fig.~\ref{fig:lifetime}(e) the soliton lifetime with $Q=-1$ for different magnetic fields is displayed over inverse temperature.
-Fig.~\ref{fig:lifetime}(f) shows a zoom on lifetimes at particular magnetic fields in the high temperature region.
+In Fig.~\ref{fig:lifetime}\moritz{(d)}, the soliton lifetime with $Q=-1$ for different magnetic fields is displayed over inverse temperature.
+Fig.~\ref{fig:lifetime}\moritz{(e)} shows a zoom on lifetimes at particular magnetic fields \moritz{which compares their behavior at asymptotically high temperatures}.
 Although the lifetimes are on an overall low level, the comparison to skyrmions in Pd/Fe/Ir(111) (dashed) indicates comparable lifetimes at sufficiently high temperatures.
 The origin of this effect is that the soliton lifetimes have a higher offset at $T^{-1}\to0$ compared to skyrmions in Pd/Fe/Ir(111).
 Considering the logarithmic Arrhenius law

-this offset is determined by $\Gamma_{0}$ and therefore related to entropic stabilization of solitons (see Sec. \ref{theory}).
+this offset is determined by $\Gamma_{0}$ and therefore related to entropic stabilization of solitons (see Section \ref{theory}).
 In the same way, the slope of lifetimes is determined by the energy barrier $\Delta E$.
 On the one hand, this explains the superior lifetime of skyrmions in Pd/Fe/Ir(111) for low temperatures since solitons in CGT have comparably small energy barriers of $\Delta E < 6~$meV.
-On the other hand, since energy barriers dominantly define the temperature dependence of lifetimes, it reveals that lifetimes of solitons in CGT are significantly less affected by variations of temperature.
+On the other hand, since energy barriers dominantly define \moritz{the lifetime's response to variations in temperature}, it reveals that the lifetimes of solitons in CGT are significantly less affected by \moritz{thermal fluctuations}.
 Although the rare-event-condition $5 k_{\text{B}}T\lesssim \Delta E$ states the validity of HTST up to $T\lesssim 11~$K, this insight is explicitly important in combination with the pre-exponential factors themselves being only marginally influenced by magnetic fields $B_z\leq 1.54~$T. This makes entropy-stabilized bimerons and antibimerons in 2D materials a promising platform for spintronic applications, which are supposed to be robust against fluctuations of environmental influences.